marzbana/SpotifyEventWebsite/README.md

 # 411 Project
-To use the app change the config_share.js file to just config.js and add your keys
+To use the app change the config_share.js file to just config.js and add your keys It's located in the /src/config/ directory

-It's located in the /src/config/ directory
+Our videos and doccumentation are located in the docs directory.